friguzzi/cplint/docs/_build/html/_sources/index.rst.txt

 	mc_sample_arg_one(:Query:conjunction_of_literals,+Samples:int,?Arg:var,-Values:list,+Options:list) is det

-samples :code:`Query` a number of :code:`Samples` times and returns in :code:`Values` a list of couples :code:`V-N` where :code:`V` is a value sampled with uniform probability from those returned by :code:`Query` in a world sampled at random and :code:`N` is the number of samples returning that value.
+samples :code:`Query` a number of :code:`Samples` times and returns in :code:`Values` a list of pairs :code:`V-N` where :code:`V` is a value sampled with uniform probability from those returned by :code:`Query` in a world sampled at random and :code:`N` is the number of samples returning that value.
 :code:`V` is failure if the query fails.

 :code:`Options` is a list of options, the following are recognised by :code:`mc_sample_arg_one/5`: